ToolActToolAct

 • Year-end bonus can be taxed separately or combined with comprehensive income; the break-even point and which path wins depend on the individual's income, so run both scenarios.

-• The annual final settlement runs March-June of the following year, and most people either refund or top up; the tax authority's calculation is the authoritative one, and this tool is for estimation only.
+• The annual reconciliation runs March-June of the following year, and most taxpayers either receive a refund or owe additional tax; the tax authority's calculation is the authoritative one, and this tool is for estimation only.

 Examples